DevDomRaven/cdk-python-cron-lambda/README.md

 $ pipenv run cdk bootstrap && pipenv run cdk deploy
 ```

-To add additional dependencies, for example other CDK libraries, just add
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
-command.

 ## Useful commands

  * `pipenv run cdk ls`          list all stacks in the app